shawpei8/comments_rank/README.md

 # comments_rank
-chrome extension to sort youtube comments
+Chrome extension to sort youtube comments according to likes or replies number

+Not finished right now